Post

 GitHub -> Account -> Settings -> Developer Settings -> Fine-grained personal access tokens or Personal access tokens (classic).

-It is recommended to use Fine-grained personal access tokens for better security (but they have an expiration date).
+It is recommended to use Fine-grained personal access tokens for better security (though they have an expiration).

 The required permissions for Fine-grained personal access tokens are as follows:

-• Repo: Remember to select the Repo to operate on
+• Repo: Remember to select the Repo you want to operate on

 • Permissions: Actions (read/write), Administration (read only)

-If you don’t want to rely on someone’s account, it is recommended to create a dedicated team GitHub account and use its Token.
+If you don’t want to rely on someone’s personal account, it is recommended to create a dedicated team GitHub account and use its token.

 Go to the GAS project → Credentials.gs → Insert the token into the githubToken variable.